furkantekcan/SpinTheWheel-FurkanTekcan/README.md

 ## 📂 Setup Instructions
 1. Clone the repository:
    git clone https://github.com/yourusername/SpinTheWheel-[NameSurname].git
-2.If Git LFS is not installed, install it:
+2. If Git LFS is not installed, install it:
 ```
 git lfs install
 ```